anseki/jquery-plainmodal/README.md

 });
 ```

-This code registers event handler repeatedly when the [Open](#open) method is called.
+This code registers event handler repeatedly when the `open` method is called.

 ```js
 $('#open-button').click(function() {